 Safeguarding

-See orld is committed to safeguarding and child protection.
+See World is committed to safeguarding and child protection.
 We have comprehensive policies on safeguarding, prevent / anti-radicalisation, low level concerns, complaints, anti-bullying, missing student, online safety, data protection that provide further information and outline our procedures.
-These can be found on our website: www.seeworldltd.com also you can ask the by email: Lunali@seeworldltd.com
+These can be found on our website: www.seeworldltd.com also you can ask the policiesby email: Lunali@seeworldltd.com

 We have a trained Designated Safeguarding Lead Yue Li( Luna Li).
 You or your child can raise a safeguarding concern with your contact at the guardianship organisation or directly to the Designated Safeguarding Lead by mobile: 07792131680, Email:Lunali@seeworldltd.com Alternatively, you may wish to raise a concern directly with the school your child attends.
 All schools have their own Designated Safeguarding Lead.
 Please note that any concern that you or your child raise with us will be taken seriously and will be handled in line with our published procedures.